Skip to main content

 The decision-making prosecutor is responsible for promptly informing the VLU of the decision they have made in order for a VCL letter to be drafted.
 Where the Victim Liaison Officer (VLO) identifies a review note or HRS which contains insufficient information to enable an appropriate communication to be drafted - whether due to lack of detail or some other reason - the VLO should request further information as appropriate, highlighting the shortcomings of the recorded material to the relevant prosecutor and their manager, to ensure the issue, once rectified, will not be repeated.

 Whilst most subsequent contact with victims will be managed by the VLU, there may be some occasions where it is more appropriate for a victim to be referred to the decision making prosecutor or their manager.
-In such an event, the Victim Liaison Unit Manager (VLM) will consult with the victim and the prosecutor and assist as appropriate.
+In such an event, the Victim Liaison Unit Manager (VLM) will engage with the victim and the prosecutor and assist as appropriate.

 Where the victim is entitled to (and requests) a meeting, the VLU will liaise with the decision making prosecutor / their manager as to the appropriate arrangements.